jototland/stackedit_workspace/statistikknotater/r.md

 #### `rank`
 If you were to sort a list, which `rank` would each element have?
-(The function `rank` returns the order of each element.
-If there are several equal equal elements, `rank` will return the median).
+(The function `rank` returns the order each element would have in a sorted list.
+If there are several equal equal elements, `rank` will return the median of the indices).
 ```
 > rank(rank(c("dog", "cat", "sheep", "cow"))
 [1] 3 1 4 2